wa0x6e/DebugKitEx/readme.md

 ##Changelog##

 ####Ver 2.2.4 (2012-09-30)####
-* New UI for Cache panel
+* New UI for Cache panel, require the latest debugkit plugin

 ####Ver 2.2.3 (2012-09-10)####
 * Add queries time and queries count stats for NoSql panel